saeed51100/machine-learning/readme.txt

 # To confirm the virtual environment is activated, check the location of your Python interpreter:
 3- which python

+4- set the interpreter to: .venv/bin/python

-4- pip install -r requirements.txt
+5- pip install -r requirements.txt

 # If you want to switch projects or leave your virtual environment, deactivate the environment:
-5- deactivate
+6- deactivate